 Lean manufacturing is based on a number of specific principles, such as Kaizen, or continuous improvement.

-Lean manufacturing was introduced to the Western world via the 1990 publication of The Machine That Changed the World, which was based on a five-year, $5 million MIT study of the future of the automobile that detailed Toyota's lean production system.
-Since that time, the lean principles have profoundly influenced manufacturing concepts throughout the world, as well as industries outside of manufacturing, including healthcare, software development and service industries.
+Lean manufacturing was introduced to the Western world via the 1990 publication of The Machine That Changed the World, which was based on an MIT study into the future of the automobile detailed by Toyota's lean production system.
+Since that time, lean principles have profoundly influenced manufacturing concepts throughout the world, as well as industries outside of manufacturing, including healthcare, software development and service industries.

 Five principles of lean manufacturing